ArduPilot/ardupilot_wiki/dev/source/docs/git-branch.rst

 Updating a branch with upstream changes
 ---------------------------------------

-Sometimes, your branch will get out date with master, or you will have merge conflicts to fix.
+Sometimes your branch will get out date with master - this may mean you have merge conflicts to fix.

 `sync your fork with upstream <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork>`__.